Theory of creative writing

 Children under the age of 13

-In accordance with the GDPR, we do not knowingly process personal data belonging to and/or related to children under the age of 13.
+Per the GDPR, we do not knowingly process personal data belonging to and/or related to children under the age of 13.
 If you are a child below 13, please consult your legal guardian and ask for their permission before using our website and services.

 If you know or suspect data regarding a child under 13 has been collected and/or processed without proper consent, please inform us so the necessary action can be taken to correct the error.